Insurance Accepted by Orthodontist in Jacksonville, FL

 If we have received all of your insurance information on the day of the appointment, we will be happy to file the claim for you.
 You must be familiar with your insurance benefits, as we will collect from you the estimated amount that your insurance is not expected to pay.
 By law, your insurance company is required to pay each claim within 30 days of receipt.
-We file all insurance electronically, so your insurance company will receive each claim within days of the treatment.
+Our clinic in Jacksonville and emergency dentist in Orange Park, FL, file all insurance electronically, so your insurance company will receive each claim within days of the treatment.
 You are responsible for any balance on your account after 30 days, whether insurance has paid or not.
 If you have not paid your balance within 30 days of our billing, a $10 re-billing fee will be added to your account each month until paid.
 If you haven’t received a statement after 30 days, please call our office or log into your account to see if your insurance has paid and if you have a balance due.
 We will be glad to send a refund to you if your insurance pays us.

 Is Weaver & Stratton Pediatric Dentistry & Orthodontics In-Network with My Insurance Company?

-Our practice is in-network with many insurance companies.
+Our kids dentist in Jacksonville, FL is in-network with many insurance companies.
 Just because we are in-network providers for these companies, your out-of-pocket expenses will vary based on the level of the plan your employer has chosen.
 We are proud to be in-network pediatric dental providers for the following commercial insurance companies:

 - Delta Dental

 - Cigna Radius